Multi-Target Extended Associations

 }

-After that, your entity is ready to be the owning side of an association, but you need to do some more configuration of your association.
-Add Resources/config/oro/entity_config.yml file in your bundle:
+After preparing your entity to be the owning side of an association, more configuration is required for the association to work properly.
+Add the Resources/config/oro/entity_config.yml

 entity_config: